-See accompanying notes to unaudited condensed consolidated financial statements.
+See accompanying notes to unaudited condensed interim consolidated financial statements.

 Notes to the Condensed Interim Consolidated Financial Statements (Expressed in Thousands of U.S. dollars)

-Quarters ended December 31, 2012 and 2011
+Periods ended March 31, 2013 and 2012

 (Unaudited)

 1. Nature of Operations

 Electrovaya Inc. ("Electrovaya" or the "Company") and its subsidiaries (the "Group"), design, develop and manufacture proprietary Lithium Ion SuperPolymer® batteries, battery systems, and battery-related products for the clean electric transportation, Utility Scale Energy Storage and smart grid power, consumer and healthcare markets.
 The Company's mission is to accelerate clean transportation as a commercial reality with its advanced power system for all classes of zero-emission electric vehicles and plug-in hybrid electric vehicles.
 The Company's other mission is to deliver Utility Scale Energy Storage Systems for the highest efficiency in electricity storage, whether the electricity is generated from intermittent wind and solar power or from other sources.
 Electrovaya Inc. was incorporated in 1996 under the Business Corporations Act (Ontario).